JustinWarren/Burger-Tracker/README.md

 ## Font Pairings
 Google Fonts were used for this application.
 The two styles used were: Caveat Brush(Headers) and Montserrat (inputs, buttons).

+## Future Improvements
+It would be great to add more visually appealing elements to the app (pictures, video).
+In addition to this, adding a Google Map or utilizing another 3rd party API would be an added touch!